iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 5 reviews"/>
 </p>

+> It should always be an app like this for all phone carriers<br> :date: __2020-11-04 18:51:35__

+> Major Investment To Have As An App /\ Highly Informative /\ Go Customize In Settings And Enjoy Being In The Knowing Before Even Local News ~ DJ Of Greater Boston Area Approves ~<br> :date: __2020-11-04 11:25:01__

 > Love<br> :date: __2020-10-23 06:12:58__

 > Easy and great ti yse...Thank you FEMA<br> :date: __2020-10-21 15:38:31__